-The Master of Science in Government Contracts program is 36 credit hours long.
-Three-credit courses are a full semester long (14 weeks).
+The Master of Science in Government Contracts program is 34 credit hours long.
+Three and two credit courses are a full semester long (14 weeks).
 Courses that are 1.5 credits are seven weeks in length and are offered either in the first or second half of a semester.

 Students must successfully complete the following course and program requirements to be eligible for the MS in Government Contracts degree.